NuGet/docs.microsoft.com-nuget/docs/consume-packages/Package-Source-Mapping.md

 ### Get started

-To fully onboard your repository you can do it 2 ways either manually or automated tool.
+There are 2 ways you can fully onboard your repository, manually or using the NuGet.PackageSourceMapper tool.

 #### Manual onboarding